tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 3.1 Overview
-TidesDB uses a two-tiered storage architecture: a memory level that stores recently written key-value pairs in sorted order using a skip list data structure which is associated with a write ahead log (WAL) that stores commited transactions, and a disk level containing multiple SSTables with an effective append only block layout.
+TidesDB uses a two-tiered storage architecture: a memory level that stores recently written key-value pairs in sorted order using a skip list data structure which is associated with a write ahead log (WAL) that stores committed transactions, and a disk level containing multiple SSTables with an effective append only block layout.
 When reading data, newer tables take precedence over older ones, ensuring the most recent version of a key is always retrieved.